gadeeng/gammafest-dsc/README.txt

-This notebook is a notebook for the Datavidia (Data Science Competition) held by Intitut Teknologi Bandung, 2025.
+This notebook is a notebook for the Data Science Competition held by IPB University, 2025.

-Fluctuations in food commodity prices have significant economic and social impacts, from household budgets to global trade policies.
-In this competition, participants are challenged to develop predictive models that can speculate on food commodity prices based on historical data.
-The dataset provided includes various features such as previous prices, currency exchange rates, global supply trends, and macroeconomic indicators.
-By using this data, participants are expected to be able to build models that are able to predict the price of each commodity on each date at a certain time interval with a high degree of accuracy.

-The goal of this competition is to encourage data scientists to hone their skills in building accurate predictive models.
-By participating, participants contribute to a deeper understanding of food price movements and their impact on food security and economic stability.
-In addition to improving technical skills, this competition also focuses on the importance of data-driven decision-making in managing the food supply chain and reducing the risk of price volatility.
+Problem Statement:
+The current paper recommendation system is not effective enough in providing relevant literature suggestions for the Holy Knights.
+The Elbaf Library needs a system that can help manage and present references that are in accordance with research needs.
+In addition, the relationship between papers is still difficult to map accurately, causing relevant references to often be missed.

+The Holy Knights in this competition are asked to build a machine learning model that can overcome these challenges.
+This model must be able to predict the citation relationship between papers.
+The main problem faced is how to help the Elbaf Library in building an optimal paper reference recommendation system.

+To evaluate the developed model, the MCC (Matthews Correlation Coefficient) evaluation metric will be used.

+This dataset consists of pairs of scientific documents, each with metadata such as title, abstract, and year of publication.
+Each row of data represents the probability that the first document (paper) cites the second document (referenced_paper).

+The task of the participants is to build a machine learning model to predict the value of is_referenced, i.e. whether the citation relationship actually occurs, based on the available information.